C00kie-/squirrel.lu/intro-to-misp-CTI.md

 |make warning lists for content to evaluate (quality)|
 |make warning list to avoid false positive associated with well known indicators (JSON file)|

+- How to activate feeds
+- How to activate modules in MISP
+- Workers

 see part SIEM integration